Quick Heal Addressed Multiple Vulnerabilities in v19.0October 20, 2020

 I was scrolling through Twitter and I thought I should be spending more time on testing thick clients.
-I decided to find vulnerabilities in an anti virus software.
-Obviously it would result in CVE IDs for each finding, I thought I will work on symantec and have CVEs from Symantec, then I thought I should work on QuickHeal, since I have used it in my childhood also they are doing great research in order to safeguard Indian cyber space.
+I decided to find vulnerabilities in an anti virus software as I like to hunt for bugs in cyber security products.
+I have used QuickHeal during my childhood days also they are doing great research in order to safeguard Indian cyber space.

-In 2008, Pen Drives were a new thing in my city, we were used to transfer games, movies, software setup files etc. using pendrives.
-This resulted in easy transmission of viruses, so I used to create QuickHeal Emergency CDs and help my friends with their virus issues.
+In 2008, Pen Drives were a new thing in my small city, we were used to transfer games, movies, software setup files etc. using pendrives.
+This resulted in easy transmission of viruses, so I used to create QuickHeal Emergency CDs and help my friends with their infected machines.

 The target was finalised, QuickHeal total security 18.0, I purchased the premium version and started exploring its features.
 I ended up finding Three Medium risk vulnerabilities and rewarded for all of them, I have applied for Three CVE IDs for them.
 I am writing this article, which will be referred for the CVE IDs.